timmayg/timmay-lab/README.md

 # timmay-lab

-This is the first of Tim's Lab AWX Execution Environment.
+This is the first of Tim's Lab AWX Execution Environment.<br>
-Do not expect anything in this repo to work properly.
+Do not expect anything in this repo to work properly.<br>
-For my production repo please look for timmay-prod
+For my production repo please look for timmay-prod<br><br>

 https://github.com/timmayg/timmay-prod